dev-mdshahid/messo/README.md

-# 🧠 Messo – AI-Powered Fitness & Wellness Web App
+# 🧠 Messo – Fitness & Wellness Web App

 Messo is a full-stack **Next.js** web application designed to help users live healthier and more confident lives.
 It provides **personalized exercise, diet, and beauty care plans** tailored to each user’s preferences, goals, and needs — all in one platform.